 Best Overall: Monarch Beach

 Located in Dana Point, the Monarch Beach Resort hits the mark on every level, from dining options, to spa treatments, to family-friendly activities.
-The 400-room resort features three swimming pools plus a kids’ splash pad, well as amenities including a Scottish links-style 18-hole championship golf course designed by Robert Trent Jones Jr. Singles and couples alike will appreciate the destination Miraval Life in Balance Spa, which offers classic massages, aerial yoga, pilates, spin, mindfulness sessions, and HIIT classes.
+The 400-room resort features three swimming pools plus a kids’ splash pad, well as amenities including a Scottish links-style 18-hole championship golf course designed by Robert Trent Jones, Jr. Singles and couples alike will appreciate the destination Miraval Life in Balance Spa, which offers classic massages, aerial yoga, pilates, spin, mindfulness sessions, and HIIT classes.
 For additional pampering, there’s also a Drybar and an outpost of celebrity manicurist Deborah Lippmann's Nail Salon.

-When it comes to dining, there are myriad restaurant options, including the oceanfront Monarch Bay Beach Club, Mediterranean AVEO Table + Bar, 33 North, and destination restaurant Bourbon Steak from celebrity chef Michael Mina.
+When it comes to dining, there are myriad restaurant options, including the oceanfront Monarch Bay Beach Club, Mediterranean AVEO Table + Bar, 33°North, and destination restaurant Bourbon Steak from celebrity chef Michael Mina.
 Rooms are spacious, renovated, and bright, while bathrooms feature abundant counter space — many with soaking tubs and sinks.
-For families, there’s the Monarch Beach Kids program, which offers games like foosball, ping-pong, and Giant Jenga; kids can also pursue more educational adventures through the resort’s Ocean Institute Program.
+For families, there’s the Monarch Beach Kids program, which offers games like foosball, ping-pong, and Giant Jenga; kids can also pursue more educational adventures through the resort’s Ocean Institute program.
 While the beach is a hike because of the resort’s lofty perch above the ocean, shuttle service is provided, and once guests are down by the water, Surf Hosts can provide umbrellas, towers, and lounge chairs.

 Best Budget: Lido House, Autograph Collection

 A member of Marriott’s Autograph Collection, Newport Beach’s Lido House is a gem of a find, offering style and a bevy of amenities — all directly on the beach.
 A four-story hotel done in a Cape Cod style, the hotel’s 130 rooms are spacious, comfortable, and — fittingly — kitted out with nautical accents.
-For those wishing to upgrade, there are five three-story cottages, each with two bedrooms, two bathrooms, a dining room, and a large entertaining kitchen.
+For those wishing to upgrade, there are five three-story cottages, each with two bedrooms, two and a half bathrooms, a dining room, and a large entertaining kitchen.
 If you're really looking to splash out, go for the Presidential Suite, a stylish 1,115-square-foot space that can fit up to four people.

 No need to go off property for drinks or dinner — the hotel offers a restaurant and rooftop bar and lounge with views so killer you’d be forgiven for not wanting to leave.
 There’s also a saltwater pool and full-service spa, as well as three charging stations for electric cars.
 Valet parking and Wi-Fi are available for a fee.